MA Dance and Professional Practices

 APPPLICANT PROFILE

-If so, we'd love to hear from you.
-Our MA in Dance Choreography and Professional Practices is designed for dances at all stages in their career.
-We're looking for applicants who have either been working professionally or have studied on a related undergraduate course.
+Are you an enthusiastic and inquisitive dance artist eager to elevate your creative practice and enhance your career prospects?
+If so, we invite you to explore our MA in Dance and Professional Practices, tailored for dancers at all stages of their career.
+We are seeking applicants who have either been working professionally or have completed a related undergraduate course.

-• Why do you want to work in the performance and dance sector?
+- What drives your desire to work in the performance and dance sector?

 Examples of footage links may include:

-o Solo or group Choreography
+- Solo or group choreography

-o Digital performance work.
+- Digital performance work

 Standard entry requirements